 This very athletic 33 year old woman presented to my Southlake plastic surgery practice, desiring breast enlargement, Dallas style.
 Like many other women after child birth, she noted significant deflation of her breast, which did not fit with her active lifestyle.
 She had been a full C before breast feeding, but now was unhappy with her defla...
 Read More

 How Much Does Breast Augmentation Cost in the Fort Worth Area?

 The cost of breast augmentation generally ranges from $6,300 to $7,800.
 The price depends on multiple factors, including your choice of breast implants, the complexity of the surgery, and whether it will be combined with other procedures such as a breast lift or tummy tuck.
-Although cost is a necessary consideration, it’s important to choose a board-certified plastic surgeon such as Dr. Bogdan who has extensive experience performing breast enhancement surgery.
+Although cost is a necessary consideration, it’s important to choose a well trained plastic surgeon who has extensive experience performing breast enhancement surgery.
 You will receive a personalized price quote at the end of your consultation.

 Performing Breast Enlargement